themashcodee/themashcodee/README.md

 # Hi 👋, I'm Manish Panwar
 <br/>

-> ## About me
+## About me

 I am a young developer currently working at [Wrenly AI](https://www.wrenly.ai/) to help companies build a psychologically safe feedback environment.
-Directly in Slack.
+Directly in Slack & Microsoft Teams.
 <br/>

-> ## Tools and Technologies that I am fond of
+## Tools and Technologies that I am fond of

 <!-- BASIC -->
 <a href="https://tailwindcss.com/">